 Video Game: Rise Of Flight

-Rise of Flight is a World War One flight simulator published by 777 Studios, notable for its lovingly rendered aircraft and environments, detailed flight models, robust (and vocal) multiplayer community, and career mode.Available for free with two aircraft (the French SPAD C.XIII and the German Albatros D.Va), with nearly every other aircraft that served over the Western Front available as DLC.
+Rise of Flight is a World War One flight simulator published by 777 Studios, notable for its lovingly rendered aircraft and environments, detailed flight models, robust (and vocal) multiplayer community, and career mode.Available for free with three aircraft (the French SPAD C.XIII, the German Albatros D.Va, and the Russian Niewprt.17 C1 RUS), with nearly every other aircraft that served over the Western and now Eastern Front available as DLC.

 - Ace Pilot: The point of career mode.